 If however, there is a need to operate at 0.7pf lag, then by following the 0.7pf lag radial line inwards from the number 0.7 towards, the centre until the 0.7 line crosses the heavy black line.
 This occurs at a point, which is halfway between the 1.0 and 0.9 semicircles.
-This then indicates that at 0.7pf lag, the alternator must be de-rated.
-The de-rate factor taken from the graph is 0.95.
-The alternator's kVA rating must be de-rated by a rating factor of 0.95.
+This then indicates that at 0.7pf lag, the alternator must be de-rated by a factor of 0.95 (5% de-rate).

 When considering leading power factor conditions, it soon becomes apparent that an alternator's capability under leading power factor is much reduced.
-Consider 0.8pf lead and the de-rate factor identified is 0.52.
+Consider 0.8pf lead and the de-rate factor identified is 0.8 (20% de-rate).
 This hefty de-rate is brought about by the operation being under much reduced excitation and therefore, much reduced strength of magnetic field 'holding' the alternator in synchronism with the network.
-Which, in electro-magnetic terms, means a very high rotor load angle and so, a rotor very close to the edge of slipping out of synchronism if the network suffers some form of momentary disturbance.
+Which, in electromagnetic terms, means a very high rotor load angle and so, a rotor very close to the edge of slipping out of synchronism if the network suffers some form of momentary disturbance.